hyperledger/iroha/iroha_2_whitepaper.md

 ### 2.5.1 Event Listeners

-Triggers can be either based on time or on a confirmed transaction.
+Triggers can be either based on time or on a confirmed transaction (event).
+This is very powerful and enables Turing complete computation for Iroha's smart contracts.

+* Trigger at timestamp
+* Trigger at blockchain
+* Trigger at *conditional*

 ### 2.6.
 Transactions